 Does the color change when backlit?

 Yes.
-When the piece is held up to the light, the orange intensifies and the translucent bands characteristic of chalcedony appear.
-This effect is most visible in the thinner areas of the teardrop's perimeter.
+When the piece is held up to the light, the orange intensifies and the characteristic translucent bands of chalcedony appear.
+The effect is more visible in the thinner areas of the tear-drop's perimeter.

-Is it durable enough for an everyday ring?
+Is it durable enough for a daily wear ring?

 Yes, with caution.
-A hardness of 6.5–7 Mohs is suitable for daily use, but we recommend a full bezel setting—which protects the entire perimeter—instead of prongs, which would leave the flanks exposed to side impacts.
+The 6.5–7 Mohs hardness is suitable for daily wear, but we recommend a full bezel setting —which protects the entire perimeter— instead of prongs, which would leave the flanks exposed to side impacts.

 Are there other pieces identical to this one?

-No. Each cabochon is cut from a different fragment of rock.
-The exact distribution of banding, the saturation of the orange, and the transition between translucent and opaque areas are unique to this piece.
+No. Each cabochon is cut from a different rock fragment.
+The exact distribution of the banding, the saturation of the orange, and the transition between translucent and opaque areas are unique to this piece.

 More about carnelian: properties, meaning, and uses.
 See also: all cabochons · artisan pendants.